xpcrts/Steaming-IP-Camera-Nodejs/README.md

 Now keep those two terminal up and running<br/>
 Preview Streaming Camera on web browser by go to this URL:
 [127.0.0.1:8000](http://127.0.0.1:8080/)

-You are ready to go.
+> You are ready to go.

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/xpcrts/Steaming-IP-Camera-Nodejs/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## To-dos

+* Streaming Multiple camera channels at once, using 4x4 grid or more
+* Customize width and height of canvas
+* Improve streaming resolution quality
+* Decrease streaming latency

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/xpcrts/Steaming-IP-Camera-Nodejs/tags).

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Phok Chanrithisak** - *Initial work* - [xpcrts](https://github.com/xpcrts)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/xpcrts/Steaming-IP-Camera-Nodejs/graphs/contributors) who participated in this project.

 ## License